 A person with considerable experience in his/her field will understand how the position is structured and the experience and skills required to fulfill his/her duties.
-Example "Editor Needed.
-Fast turn around time!".
-Is it standard fiction or nonfiction, technical, legal, medical or news of the day?
+Example “Editor Needed.
+Fast turn around time!”.
+Is it standard fiction or nonfiction, technical, legal, medical, news of the day or website blog?
 How many words?
-Pages don't count.
+Pages don’t count.
 What is the deadline?
 Clearly this type of requirement is far too vague.

 4. Salary expectations